cmerrill314/Text-Based-Game/README.md

 The idea was to utilize polymorphism and OOP by creating generic Space objects.
 In this game, the space objects are the rooms of the castle.
 The Game class controls the actual logic of the game and main.cpp runs the program along with the main menu.

-The .txt files included contain the ASCII art that is used to add more depth to the game.
+The .txt files included contain the ASCII art that is used in the game.